Anencephaly is the absence of a large part of the brain and the skull.

 If anencephaly is detected before birth, further counseling will be needed.

-Getting enough folic acid can cut the chance of neural tube defects in half.
+Getting enough folic acid can cut the chances of neural tube defects in half.

 Aprosencephaly with open cranium